wrightmicahc/CBIP/README.md

 tiles$ID
 ```

-For efficiency, the scenario_emissions function impliments parrallel processing using the future.apply package, which should be platform independent.

-All outputs are saved to the "data/Tiles/output" folder.
-The following code demonstrates how to access the results, which are data.tables saved in .rds format.
+All outputs are saved to the "data/Tiles/output" folder as data.tables in .rds format.
+The following code demonstrates how to access the results.

 ```
 emissions <- readRDS("data/Tiles/output/emissions/300/20_Proportional_Thin-None-70-30-first-No-No-49-300-0.rds")